In this section you will learn more about Beans and the

 environment variable is set to point to all

-) files.
+needed.class(or.jar) files.
 Here

 are some URLs that will help you to set CLASSPATH correctly: